 2. Kayaking in Bor Thor – on rainy days you will experience a magical atmosphere with the mist in the mangroves and the call of the birds.
 The whole of this route is along inland waters so strong currents and waves that affect other kayaking sites in bad weather will not be a problem here.

-4. Aim high: assuming you are on, or can get to the peninsula, the overhangs of Railay’s towering cliffs provide sheltered spots for rock climbing even in the rain – courses at all levels are available.
+4. Aim high: assuming you are on, or can get to the peninsula, the overhangs of Railay’s towering cliffs provide sheltered spots for rock climbing in all but the heaviest rain – courses at all levels are available.
 Remember to bring a dry change of clothes for afterwards.

-5. Scuba diving is an (almost) all-weather activity: while visibility does go down in the monsoon months, your chance of seeing rarer fish increases dramatically with the lack of boat traffic.
-In periods of high waves, diving will be restricted to local islands only for safety reasons, or even cancelled outright.
+6. Scuba diving is an (almost) all-weather activity: while visibility does go down in the monsoon months, your chance of seeing rarer fish increases dramatically with the lack of boat traffic.
+Note: in periods of high waves or strong currents, diving may be restricted to local islands only for safety reasons, or even cancelled outright.

 7. Treat yourself to a spa package: the perfect rainy day activity.
 Krabi’s many spas are usually part of a hotel complex, but are all open to outside guests; many massage parlours also offer beauty treatments.
 Book yourself in for a massage, facial or scrub at a fraction of western prices.

 8. Shop till you drop: while Ao Nang and Krabi Town are not retail Meccas, there are still plenty of bargains to be had, especially on (silk) fabric and handicrafts.
-Or head to one of the out of town malls, for cheap brand name clothing at Outlet Village and household goods.
+Or head to one of the out of town malls, for cheap brand name clothing at Outlet Village and household goods at Tesco or Homepro.

-10. Can’t go out to sea?
+9. Can’t go out to sea?
 Visit the “outdoor aquarium” at Ao Nam Mao.
 This government conservation centre breeds all kinds of tropical fish, from tiny clownfish (think Nemo) and seahorses to rays and turtles.
 Admission is free.
 On the way, get your frustration out at the Krabi Shooting Range, which also offers archery for those not so keen on guns.